 As you read this, a pre-teen or teen, in the United States has committed suicide.
 Teen suicide in the LGBT community has gained immense popularity on a larger social scale then ever before.
 While the interest in this social dilemma is thrust into the spotlight none have ever before addressed this social issue in such a manner as Kim Rocco Shields newest film.
-Love Is All You Need? thrusts its audience into another dimension of existence that does more than just acknowledge there is a serious social problem affecting the gay community and does more than just talk about the issue.
-In Love Is All You Need? its audience lives the issue.
+Love Is All You Need? propels its audience into another dimension of existence that does more than just acknowledge there is a serious problem affecting the gay community.
+It does more than talk about the issue.
+In Love Is All You Need? the audience lives the issue.

-Different people and their individual, unique lives intertwine and collide in a world confronted with controversy and forbidden love.
-This world is very much like our own: filled with family gatherings at church, kids playing in the yard and college frat parties.
+Unique lives intertwine and collide in a world confronted by controversy and forbidden love.
+This world is very much like our own: filled with family gatherings at church, children playing in the yard, and college frat parties.
 Except these families are led by same-sex couples, and homosexuality is the expectation.
 To be heterosexual is to be shunned and ridiculed because it means you are different.
-In this world, to be GAY is right and to be STRAIGHT is wrong.
+In this world, to be gay is right and to be straight is wrong.

-That’s the world of JUDE KLEIN, the star quarterback of the Sparta University football team.
-While celebrating her most recent win at the Phi Beta Lambda fraternity house party, Jude meets sports journalist RYAN MORRIS.
+That’s the world of Jude Klein, the star quarterback of the Sparta University football team.
+While celebrating her most recent win at the fraternity house party, Jude meets sports journalist Ryan Morris.
 The two quickly form a romantic bond that must be hidden from the rest of the world.
-The cold and cruel local priest RACHEL DUNCAN discovers this secret affair, inspiring her to fervently organize a hateful campaign against the local "hetero”.
-Meanwhile, 11-year-old ASHLEY CURTIS is often teased at her elementary school and is kicked off her school’s football team.
-She finds comfort in her new friendship with IAN SANTILLI, one of her male classmates.
-Ashley begins to form a crush on her new playmate, despite how strongly her mother KAREN is against being straight.
+The cold and cruel local priest Rachel Duncan discovers this secret affair, inspiring her to fervently organize a hateful campaign against the local "hetero."
+Meanwhile, 11-year-old Ashley Curtis is often teased at her elementary school.
+She finds comfort in her new friendship with Ian Santilli, one of her male classmates.
+Ashley has quite the crush on her new playmate, despite how strongly her mother Karen is against being straight.